Forensic Scientist

 How hard is your job?
 Does it get a lot easier later down the road?
 How much easier?
 How smart (IQ) do you think someone has to be to do your job?
 What about other skills you have to have?

-Asked by DDDDDDDDDDD almost 7 years ago
+Asked by DDDDDDDDDDD about 7 years ago

 Like any job it gets easier the more you are accustomed and practiced in what you’re doing.
 I have no idea what kind of IQ you need, and it depends on what you want to do.
 If you want to analyze DNA you may need a PhD in genetics.
 But to work crime scene you need only be conscientious, reliable, observant, and willing to learn.
 Best of luck!

-Asked by Student about 7 years ago
+Asked by Eliza over 7 years ago